 Since September 2006, I have been busy growing Revive Wellness, a private practice dietitian firm.
-I was on a mission to figure out how to empower people to engage in their health, so they could live healthier and for longer.
+I was on a mission to figure out how to empower people to engage in their health, so they could live healthier and longer lives.
 The problem was that I was only one person.
 So how exactly was I, one person, going to make a change like that happen?

 My Viva Plan is not just a treatment program — it’s a movement.
-It’s a program designed to help prove to people they have what it takes to be the best version of themselves.
+It’s a program designed to help prove to people that they have what it takes to be the best version of themselves.
 My Viva Plan is the product of my career and my life journey — it’s my purpose.

 My Viva Plan is designed to support you along your journey, encouraging you to be kind to yourself, and to believe in the fire inside you.
 It proves to you that the baby steps for wellness you choose to take each day add up to bigger steps towards being the best version of you.
 Through this plan, you will learn how fitness, nutrition, and mental wellness all work together to help you achieve whole body health.
 Learn more about My Viva Plan now and contact us with any questions.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.